sudoRicheek/homepage-al-folio/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  # limit: 3 # removed limit so all news items show in the scrollable area

 latest_posts:
   enabled: true